-If you want to replace all of your upper or lower teeth, or you’re looking for a more permanent alternative to dentures, All-on-4® dental implants can be a convenient option for supporting a full arch of teeth on just four implants.
+If you want to replace all of your upper or lower teeth, or you’re looking for a more permanent alternative to dentures, full mouth dental implants (including All-on-4®) can be a convenient option for supporting a full arch of teeth on just four implants.

 Most people with a healthy jaw bone are suitable for standard All-on-4® treatment.
 However, if you have gone without teeth in the upper jaw for some time, bone quality may have deteriorated and be too soft or thin to support standard length implants.
 Longer or additional implants can offer increased stability and predictability to support an implant bridge.